 The Florida probate court dismissed the son’s complaint, finding that the son was required to return all prior distributions before he could challenge the fourth and fifth amended trusts.
 The son appealed the Florida probate court’s order.

 The Florida appellate court reversed the Florida probate court’s ruling.
-The decision turned on Florida’s qualified renunciation rule, which the court summarized as follows:
+The decision turned on the Florida renunciation rule, summarized as follows:

 [B]efore the plaintiff will be permitted to contest the trust agreement through which he has derived this interest he must do equity . . . by renouncing his interest by some method or means sufficient in law to operate as a divestiture.
 There are three rationales underlying the rule: renunciation 1) protects the trustee if the trust is invalidated, 2) shows that the suit is sincere and not vexatious, and 3) ensures the property is available for disposition and free from third-party claims.